kston83/cvss-te/README.md

 - The Threat Intel Factor is 0.0 (no intelligence signals to consider)
 - The resulting CVSS-TE score equals the CVSS-BT score: `CVSS-TE = CVSS-BT * 1.0 + 0.0 = CVSS-BT`

-This approach ensures that vulnerabilities with no known exploits or threat intelligence are appropriately downgraded from their base scores, reducing noise by highlighting vulnerabilities with actual exploitation evidence rather than theoretical concerns.

 ## Practical Application

-A key benefit of CVSS-TE is its ability to reduce noise in vulnerability management by providing more accurate threat context.
-The system doesn't simply escalate scores—it refines them based on real-world exploitation factors:
+A key benefit of CVSS-TE is its ability to reduce noise in vulnerability management by providing more accurate threat context:

 1. **Reduces False Positives**: Vulnerabilities with high base scores but no exploits in the wild are appropriately downgraded
-2. **Highlights True Threats**: Vulnerabilities actively being exploited are properly prioritized even if their base scores appear moderate
+2. **Highlights True Threats**: Vulnerabilities actively being exploited are properly prioritized
-3. **Contextualizes Vulnerability Feeds**: Helps security teams filter through the overwhelming volume of CVEs to focus on what matters
+3. **Contextualizes Vulnerability Feeds**: Helps security teams filter through overwhelming CVE volumes

-Security professionals can utilize CVSS-TE scores to:

-1. **Prioritize vulnerability remediation** based on actual threat context rather than just technical impact
-2. **Allocate security resources** more effectively by focusing on vulnerabilities with higher threat potential
-3. **Communicate risk** to stakeholders with more nuanced threat information
-4. **Compare threat levels** across different types of vulnerabilities using a standardized approach

 ## Example Interpretations

 ### Example 1: Reducing Noise
-A vulnerability with:
-- CVSS Base Score: 9.1 (Critical)
+**CVE with Base Score 9.1**
-- CVSS-BT Score: 7.3 (High) - Reduced due to only proof-of-concept exploits
+- CVSS-BT Score: 7.3 (High)
-- CVSS-TE Score: 6.8 (Medium) - Further reduced due to low-quality exploits and no threat intelligence signals
+- CVSS-TE Score: 6.8 (Medium)

-This demonstrates how CVSS-TE helps reduce false positives by appropriately downgrading vulnerabilities that appear severe but lack real-world exploitation evidence.
+- Demonstrates downgrading of vulnerabilities with limited exploitation evidence

 ### Example 2: Highlighting True Threats
-A vulnerability with:
-- CVSS Base Score: 7.5 (High)
+**CVE with Base Score 7.5**
-- CVSS-BT Score: 6.5 (Medium) - Standard temporal adjustment
+- CVSS-BT Score: 6.5 (Medium)
-- CVSS-TE Score: 8.3 (High) - Elevated due to high-quality exploits, inclusion in KEV catalogs, and high EPSS score
+- CVSS-TE Score: 8.3 (High)

-This shows how CVSS-TE can identify truly concerning vulnerabilities that might be underrepresented by standard scoring approaches.
+- Shows elevation of scores for vulnerabilities with high-quality exploits and active threats

 ### Example 3: Clarifying Risk Levels
-A vulnerability with:
-- CVSS Base Score: 5.5 (Medium)
+**CVE with Base Score 5.5**
-- CVSS-BT Score: 5.5 (Medium) - No change with standard temporal factors
+- CVSS-BT Score: 5.5 (Medium)
-- CVSS-TE Score: 7.8 (High) - Significantly elevated due to active exploitation in the wild
+- CVSS-TE Score: 7.8 (High)

-This highlights vulnerabilities that might be overlooked due to moderate base scores but represent significant real-world threats.
+- Highlights vulnerabilities with significant real-world threat potential

 ## Caveats and Considerations

-- The CVSS-TE score is not an official CVSS metric and represents a custom approach to vulnerability prioritization
+- CVSS-TE is a custom approach to vulnerability prioritization
-- The exploit quality metrics are based on empirical observations and security research but may not reflect all real-world scenarios
+- Exploit quality metrics are based on empirical observations
-- While EPSS 0.36 is used as a threshold for exploit maturity calculation, we do not recommend using this percentage as a general threshold for prioritization
-- CVSS-TE scores should be considered alongside other contextual factors such as asset criticality, data sensitivity, and compensating controls
+- Scores should be considered alongside other contextual factors

 ## Standards Compliance

-This tool is designed to be compliant with all versions of the CVSS standard:
+Compatible with:
 - CVSS 2.0
 - CVSS 3.0
 - CVSS 3.1
 - CVSS 4.0

-The implementation carefully handles version-specific terminology and scoring mechanics to ensure accurate scores across all CVSS versions.

 ## Acknowledgements

 This product uses VulnCheck KEV and EPSS scores but is not endorsed or certified by the EPSS SIG or VulnCheck.

-## Updates from Original Implementation

-This repository represents an evolution of the original CVSS-BT approach with the following enhancements:

-1. Introduction of the CVSS-TE scoring system that extends beyond temporal metrics
-2. More sophisticated exploit quality assessment based on multiple dimensions
-3. Integration of additional threat intelligence context in score calculation
-4. Enhanced vector string handling for CVSS 4.0 compatibility
-5. Standards compliance with CVSS 2.0, 3.0, 3.1, and 4.0
-6. Optimized code for improved performance and reduced storage requirements